Agarfuin/GeoQuizApp/README.md

 There are 40 questions in total and if the user answers both of the parts correctly then the question for that country gets deleted from the database.

-If not, the question stays inside the database and it will appear again in the future.
+If not, the question stays inside the database and it will appear again in the upcoming questions.

 Have fun!